What is Impact Investing ?

 Impact investments exists across a wide variety of products, asset classes and sectors.
 A recent survey forecasts that by 2025 the global impact investment market will be worth $2 trillion (GIIN).

 On a global scale, impact investments under management were worth about USD 114 billion in May 2017 (GIIN, 2017).
-After only one year, in May 2018 the amount of money invested in projects with a social or environmental benefit has doubled to USD 228 billion (GIIN,2018).
+After only two years, in June 2019 the amount of money invested in projects with a social or environmental benefit has increased up to USD 502 billion (GIIN, 2019).

 The majority of assets are invested in private debt (24%) and private equity (26%).
 A significant proportion of these assets are present across financial services, energy, microfinance and housing sectors, with an increasing number of compact investments across the food & agriculture, infrastructure and healthcare sectors recently (GIIN, 2018).